warpwire/plugin-sakai/README.md

 1. Modify `<sakai-installation-location>/webapps/library/editor/ckextraplugins/warpwirecontentitem/plugin.js` to change the variable `studentContributionUri` to contain the domain of your instance.

-1. Locate the `<sakai-installation-location>/webapps/sakai-portal-render-engine-impl/vm/<skin>/includeStandardHead.vm` file in your Sakai instance, where <skin> is the current skin in use for Sakai.
+1. Locate the `<sakai-installation-location>/webapps/sakai-portal-render-engine-impl/vm/<skin>/site.vm` file in your Sakai instance, where `<skin>` is the current skin in use for Sakai.
 In the default Sakai installation, this is the 'morpheus' skin.
-Within the site.vm file, locate the following section:
+Within the `site.vm` file, locate the following section:
     ```javascript
     #if ($loggedIn)